hansen942/pl-project/README.md

 ```
 newtype list 'a = Nil unit | Cons ('a * (list 'a)) in
 ```
-which is included in all files before typechecking, and so is the function `map` which is defined by
+which is included in all files before typechecking.

+The function `map` defined by

 ```
 {-- return lst with f applied to every entry --}